 @Fred Rowe: As I understand it, the point is to be honest no matter what.
 Even if the adults are showing disgust.
 The coach was having mixed feelings.
 That's a human reaction and adults are imperfect like anyone else :)Great job on the video!

 Flora over 2 years ago from Virginia Beach

 Honesty Pass It On

-Kyle J about 2 years ago from Lexington OH
+Kyle J over 2 years ago from Lexington OH

 I would love to show this video to my youth basketball league that i coach. its not on youtube though